vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 # MediaLive

 ## Overview
-MediaLive channels use the following AWS media services for streaming events.
-Do not confuse it with AWS Elemental MediaLive.
-We call it MediaLive because we think this service does the heavy lifting task of encoding streams.
+MediaLive channels use the following AWS media services for securing, streaming, distributing and creating on-demand recordings.

 ### 1. AWS Elemental MediaLive
 Encode live video for broadcast and streaming to any device.
 AWS Elemental MediaLive is a broadcast-grade live video processing service.